European Union Week @ TUM School of Management

 Valuable voices from politics, business, and society come together to discuss the key issues of our time.
 The goal is to create an open format in which Europe’s central topics can be jointly experienced, discussed, and critically examined.

-The format takes place both on-site at participating universities and online, and is explicitly aimed at everyone interested in Europe’s future – regardless of background, age, or prior knowledge.
+The format takes place both on-site at participating universities and online, and is explicitly aimed at everyone interested in Europe’s future

 Circular by Design – How the EU Is Turning Environmental Policy into Competitive Advantage